 Loukas Tsoukalis / President

 Loukas Tsoukalis was born in Athens.
 He studied economics and international relations at the University of Manchester, the College of Europe in Bruges, and the University of Oxford where he obtained his doctoral degree.
 He taught for many years at Oxford University (University Lecturer in International Relations and Fellow of St. Catherine’s College and St. Antony’s College).
-He later became Professor at the European Institute of the London School of Economics and Political Science.
-He also taught at the European University Institute in Florence and at Sciences Po in Paris.
-Former Special Adviser to the President of the European Commission.
+He later became Professor at the European Institute of the London School of Economics and Political Science as the first holder of the Eleftherios Venizelos Chair.
+He has taught in several universities in Europe and the United States.
+He has advised the former President of the European Commission and former President of the European Council.